LEARNING

 SUBJECTS AVAILABLE IN YEAR 11 AND YEAR 12

-• Subjects available include:
+Subjects available include:

-• English – English Studies, English Standard, English Advanced, Extension 1 English, Extension 2 English
+• English – English Studies, English Standard, English Advanced, English Extension 1, English Extension 2.

 • Languages Other than English – French Beginners and Continuers, Italian Beginners, Continuers and Extension

-• Personal Development Health and Physical Education – PDHPE, Sport, Lifestyle and Recreation and Community and Family Studies
+• Personal Development Health and Physical Education – PDHPE and Sport, Lifestyle and Recreation.

 Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate.
 They enable students to study courses which are relevant to industry needs and have clear links to post-school destinations.
 These courses allow students to gain both Higher School Certificate qualifications and accreditation with industry and the workplace as part of the Australian Qualifications Framework (AQF).